skienzmatishun/rippreport/content/p/railroaded-by-the-law/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Sheriff Hoss Mack and District Attorney Robert Wilters hid vital medical records to keep an innocent man railroaded in prison for eighteen years.
+Official forensic letters and signed state orders prove top prosecutors received a second autopsy report but lied about its existence to defense lawyers.
+Look past their peaceful resort-town image to confront the dark legal secrets buried right beneath the surface.
 ---
 For years the Ripp Report has been exposing the corruption in Baldwin County and a Sheriff’s Department, that investigates themselves.
 I hope you have the time to get a Lagniappe and read the whole article as it is behind a paywall currently.
 Free Lagniappe papers are in most news stands in Baldwin and Mobile county.